 Magical synergy is great.
 Ok, let’s see how fast I can make it back.

 He stood still and activated velocity, popping open a small window to display the details of the skill.
 The base was a 31% boost to speed, but he pumped it up to 75% using both amplify aura and channel mastery.
 Ever so slowly, he started moving his arms, trying to get used to the feeling of the aura.
 When he’d tried this before at 30%, it had only felt like his limbs were lighter than normal, but now the sensation was even stranger.
-It was as if his body was moving further than it should, skipping the intervening space somehow.
+It was as if his body was moving farther than it should have, skipping the intervening space somehow.
 He didn’t really have anything to compare the sensation to.
 Hesitantly, he took a few steps, struggling not to overreact and lose his balance.
 He started walking back along the river, gradually getting used to the sensation.
 Soon, he was up to what felt like a normal walking pace to him; however, the ground was rushing by alarmingly fast.
 Glancing at his mana, he saw that he had already burned through more than half of it, leaving him with a quarter tank.

 Humm, this won’t do.
 I need more practice.
 If I tried to jog like this, I’d fall flat on my face.
 Let’s try this instead.